U.S. Route 27 in Tennessee

 U.S. Route 27 (US 27) in Tennessee runs from the Georgia state line in Chattanooga to the Kentucky state line in Isham.
+It forms the informal border between the Eastern and Central timezones of the state.
+It stays, however, in the Eastern Time Zone.

 Route description

-US 27 enters Tennessee from Rossville, Georgia in Hamilton County, as a four-lane highway, concurrent with both SR 27 and SR 29.
-The route goes north as Rossville Boulevard, going through suburbs and passing by several businesses before entering Chattanooga and coming to an interchange with I-24 (Exit 180 A/B) and briefly running concurrently with the interstate, having interchanges with SR 58 (Market Street) and US 11/US 41/US 64/US 72/SR 2, before splitting off as a freeway (Exit 178).
+US 27 enters Tennessee from Rossville, Georgia, in Hamilton County as a four-lane highway, concurrent with both State Route 27 (SR 27) and SR 29.
+The route goes north as Rossville Boulevard, going through suburbs and passing by several businesses before entering Chattanooga and coming to an interchange with Interstate 24 (I-24; exits 180A–B) and briefly running concurrently with the Interstate, having interchanges with SR 58 (Market Street) and US 11/US 41/US 64/US 72/SR 2, before splitting off as a freeway (exit 178).

 Freeway segment

-Beginning at I-24, and ending at State Route 111 (SR 111), the route is a controlled-access highway for approximately 24 mi.
-The highway goes north as a narrow four-lane freeway (concurrent with unsigned I-124) through downtown and has interchanges with West Main Street (Exit 1), Martin Luther King Boulevard (Exit 1 A/B; unsigned SR 316), and Fourth Street (Exit 1C; unsigned SR 389) before crossing the Tennessee River on the P.R.
-Olgiati Bridge, where it widens to eight lanes and unsigned I-124 ends.
+Beginning at I-24 and ending at SR 111, the route is a controlled-access highway for approximately 24 mi.
+The highway goes north as a narrow four-lane freeway (concurrent with unsigned I-124) through downtown and has interchanges with West Main Street (exit 1), Martin Luther King Boulevard (exits 1A–B; unsigned SR 316), and Fourth Street (exit 1C; unsigned SR 389) before crossing the Tennessee River on the Olgiati Bridge, where it widens to eight lanes and unsigned I-124 ends.
 It then has interchanges with Manufacturer's Road and Dayton Boulevard (Old US 27; unsigned SR 8) before crossing Stringer's Ridge to have an interchange with the national southern terminus of US 27's only auxiliary route, US 127, which is where SR 27 splits off to go north on that route.
 From here, the route is part of Corridor J of the Appalachian Development Highway System.
-US 27/SR 29 then narrow to six lanes and runs on top of a ridge while passing through Red Bank, where it has interchanges with Morrison Springs Road, where it narrows to four lanes, Mountain Creek Road, SR 153 southbound and Dayton Pike northbound (once again, the old route of US 27), before entering Soddy Daisy.
-The route continues north with interchanges at Thrasher Pike and Harrison Lane before having an interchange at Sequoyah Access Road, the main route to the Sequoyah Nuclear Power Plant.
-It then has an interchange with SR 319 (Hixson Pike) before running along the Tennessee river to a massive interchange with SR 111, which splits off to the northwest for Dunlap, where the freeway ends.
+US 27/SR 29 then narrow to six lanes and runs on top of a ridge while passing through Red Bank, where it has interchanges with Morrison Springs Road (where it narrows to four lanes), Mountain Creek Road, SR 153 southbound, and Dayton Pike northbound (once again, the old route of US 27), before entering Soddy-Daisy.
+The route continues north with interchanges at Thrasher Pike and Harrison Lane before having an interchange at Sequoyah Access Road, the main route to the Sequoyah Nuclear Plant.
+It then has an interchange with SR 319 (Hixson Pike) before running along the Tennessee River to a massive interchange with SR 111, which splits off to the northwest for Dunlap, where the freeway ends.
 The freeway continues along SR 111.